-While the statue has gradually gained recognition and admiration, it initially wasn’t especially admired (a bit like the Eiffel Tower, the Centre Pompidou, and other now-iconic monuments that were initially loathed.)
+While the statue has gradually gained recognition and admiration, it initially wasn’t especially admired (a bit like the Eiffel Tower, the Centre Pompidou, and other now-iconic monuments that were loathed when first unveiled).

 Critics contended that the statue lacks grace, doesn’t resemble Piaf enough, and in its bulbous and twisted forms even renders her ugly.
-While I initially wasn’t a huge fan of it when I first saw it, this reaction from the writer and critic Jean-Louis Fournier, made me change my tune:
+While I initially wasn’t a huge fan when I first saw it, this reaction from the writer and critic Jean-Louis Fournier made me consider it in a different light: